amitgoswami1027/aws-machine-learning-specialty/README.md

-# AWS Machine Learning Specialty
+# AWS Machine Learning Specialty Certification
-## Fundamentals of Machine Learning on AWS
+# Fundamentals of Machine Learning on AWS
 ### Overview
 * Artificial Intelligence != Machine Learning != Deep Learning
 * Machine Learning - Learning from Data is = Identifying Patterns.
 Machine Learning Identifies Patterns in the existing data to make predications about new data.